legumeinfo/pandagma/README.md

 Remaining genes may be those falling on unanchored scaffolds, or on chromosomes by not part of synteny blocks and so not making it into the synteny-based clusters.
 ```
-Subcommands for the **pangene** workflow, pandagma-pan.sh, in order they are usually run:
+Subcommands for the **pangene** workflow, `pandagma pan`, in order they are usually run:
 ```
-                all - All of the steps below, except for clean and ReallyClean (Or equivalently: omit the -s flag; "all" is default) ingest - Prepare the assembly and annotation files for analysis mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies
+                all - All of the steps below, except for clean (Or equivalently: omit the -s flag; "all" is default) ingest - Prepare the assembly and annotation files for analysis mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies